-Want to work for a charity that is working hard to change the lives of families with complex difficulties, young parents and their children?
+Want to work with us - a charity that is working hard to change the lives of families with complex difficulties?

 From our radical and religious roots we have shifted, changed and grown into an organisation that embraces people from all backgrounds.
 But making sure children have the brightest possible future remains at the heart of our work.

-We are a small charity but we make a huge difference to the people we work with.
+We are a smaller charity but we make a huge difference to the people we work with.
 The families we help come in many shapes and sizes, all with different problems and needs.

 Benefit from our expertise and our training